aRandomMenno/aRandomMenno/README.md

 I have a passion for programming and hacking, although I must admit I'm still learning and improving.
 I often find myself gaming more than coding, which is something I'm working on changing.
 I truly enjoy activities that contribute to my personal growth and can potentially make a difference.

-Currently, I'm focused on my studies.
+Currently, I'm focused on my studies (and pretty busy with it).
 I'm studying at het [Grafisch Lyceum Rotterdam](https://www.glr.nl/) since August 2024, where I am following a course in [Software Development](https://www.glr.nl/opleidingen/software-developer) for the next three years.
 My goal is to turn my love for programming from a hobby into a career.

 Feel free to reach out to me on Signal at `aRandomMenno.3143` or on Discord at `stackedunderflow`.
 I prefer using Signal.
 In the future, I might create a Signal group if there's enough interest.